Sandefjord Upper Secondary School

 Sandefjord Upper Secondary School (Sandefjord videregående skole, often abbreviated to SVGS) is a public upper secondary school in Sandefjord, Vestfold, Norway.
 It is the largest secondary school in Norway.

-It is housed in two-story 32,000 m2 facilities which are located at Krokemoa near the Bugårds Park.
-It is an International Baccalaureate World School, but it also offers general academics (the college preparatory studiespesialisering of the Norwegian school system), as well as elite sports, vocational education, and more.
+It is housed in two-story 32,000 m2 facilities, which are located at Krokemoa near Bugårds Park.
+It is an International Baccalaureate World School but it also offers general academics (the college preparatory studiespesialisering of the Norwegian school system), as well as elite sports, vocational education, and more.

-It is located across the road from a Meny supermarket, and is few meters from Bugårdsparken.
+It is located across the road from a Meny supermarket and is a few meters from Bugårdsparken.
 The school is home to several student-run businesses, including a bakery, hair salon and an eatery known as Restaurant Barden.
 The school has about 2,000 students and 350 employees.

 History

 Sandefjord Upper Secondary School was established in 1997 when four schools merged to become SVGS: